 About Us

-They are now a professional ensemble with strong ties both to the region and to other artists on the national and international early music scene, under the joint artistic direction of violinist/violist Jim O’Toole and cellist Kate Bennett Wadsworth.
-In addition to regular performances with the Norwich Cathedral Choir around Christmas and Easter, they run a series of concerts in more intimate historic spaces around Norwich, curating programmes that help to bring the city’s incredibly rich history to life.
+They are now a professional ensemble with strong ties both to the region and to other artists on the national and international early music scene, under the artistic direction of cellist and gambist Kate Bennett Wadsworth.
+Their members play regularly with the Academy of Ancient Music, give lecture-recitals at The Julliard School, make critical editions for Bärenreiter, run the Yorke Trust and much more.
+As a group, they delight in curating and co-directing programmes that help to bring Norfolk’s rich history to life.
+They have collaborated variously with Morris dancers, naval historians, a historical novelist and cutting-edge scholar-performers working in all aspects of 17th and 18th century music making.

-They are grateful to their community of supporters, and in particular to the Assembly House Trust, the Statham Society of Norwich Cathedral, the Octagon Chapel, and the Friends of Norwich Baroque, for helping them to contribute to the cultural life of the place they love.
+They are grateful to their community of supporters, and in particular to the Assembly House Trust, the Statham Society of Norwich Cathedral, and the Friends of Norwich Baroque, for helping them to contribute to the cultural life of the place they love.

 Origins